vprime/twitch_arm/README.md

 Connects the OWI Robot Arm to Twitch, uses audio feedback to prevent gearbox damage.

+This is not a replacement for a true feedback control loop, and your arm can be damaged expecially if you expose it's controls to random strangers on the internet.

 Twitch Client Based on work by LynnAU under the MIT License: https://github.com/LynnAU/Twitch-Chat-Bot-V2